-Figure 11 shows the OOB Ethernet fabric.
+Figure 10 shows the OOB Ethernet fabric.
 It connects the management ports of all devices including DGX and management servers, storage, networking gear, rack PDUs, and all other devices.
-These are separated onto their own fabric because there is no usecase where users need access to these ports and are secured using logical network separation.
-Figure 11 shows the Switch Management Network is a subset of the Out-Of-Band Network that provides additional security and resiliency.
+These are separated onto their own fabric because there is no use-case where users need access to these ports and are secured using logical network separation.

-Figure 11.
+Figure 10.
 Logical OOB management network layout

-The OOB management network uses SN2201 switches (Figure 12).
+The OOB management network uses SN2201 switches (Figure 11).

-Figure 12.
+Figure 11.
 SN2201 switch